-(Last Updated on : 20/04/2011)
+(Last Updated on : 18-01-2019)

 meaning of which is enumeration.
-It is one of the six schools of Indian orthodox philosophy and is believed that sage Kapila
+It is one of the 6 schools of Indian orthodox philosophy and is believed that sage Kapila

 was the original founder of this school of philosophy.
-Samkhya was one of the earliest Indian attempts towards a systematic philosophy.
+The Samkhya Philosophy was one of the earliest Indian attempts towards a systematic philosophy.
 Samkhya has two schools of philosophy - the theist school and the atheist school of philosophy.
 Though presently there are no purely Samkhya schools existing in Hinduism

 , yet its influence is felt in Yoga

-and Vedanta schools.
+and Vedanta schools

 Samkhya philosophy regards the universe as consisting of two eternal realities: Purusha and Prakriti